LilithTundrus/serverhealthservices/readme.md

 located

 ## Configuring the logs to be watched
 To configure the logs to watch.
-In the script's folder include a file named "logList.txt" with each log file name to be followed on a new like like so:

-### logList.txt:
+In the config file under exports.logLocations fill an array like so:
 ```
-/var/log/demsg
-/var/log/secure
+    ...
+exports.logLocations = ['/var/log/secure', '/var/log/']
     ...
 ```